wasiur/wasiur.github.io/index.md

 ## News
-1. <a href="https://www.nottingham.ac.uk/mathematics/people/olga.iziumtseva1">Olga Iziumtseva</a>, and I are co-organising a one-day workshop on "Gaussian and Lévy-type stochastic processes" on the 10th of September 2025.
+1. <a href="https://www.nottingham.ac.uk/mathematics/people/olga.iziumtseva1">Olga Iziumtseva</a>, and I are co-organising a one-day workshop on <a href="https://wasiur.xyz/Gaussian_Levy_Workshop2025/Gauss_LevyWorkshop2025.html">"Gaussian and Lévy-type stochastic processes"</a> on the 10th of September 2025.
 More information available <a href="https://wasiur.xyz/Gaussian_Levy_Workshop2025/Gauss_LevyWorkshop2025.html">here</a>.
 Registration is free but required for catering purposes.

 <details><summary><h3>Old news</h3></summary>
 <ol>